-In Santa Rosa there is a camping with a shower and toilet.
+In Santa Rosa, there is a camping site with a shower and toilet.
 There is also a shop where you can buy drinks, snacks and sweets.
-For example, the water of 0.65 liters costs 4 soles, the bottle of water 2.5 liter costs 12 soles.
-In this place lives one family which prepares meals for tourists.
-Due to our laziness and a desire to support locals we decided to order dinner.
-Price for spaghetti, very large portions and delicious, was only 9 soles.
-Overall, there are some different dishes in the offer, and the price ranges from 6 to 10 soles.
+Here, a water bottle of 0.65 liters costs 4 Soles, the bottle of water 2.5 liters costs 12 Soles.
+Here, there is also a family who prepares meals for tourists.
+Due to our desire to support locals and also due to our laziness, we decided to order dinner.
+The price for a very large and delicious portion of spaghetti was 9 Soles.
+There is a range of dishes on offer that cost between 6 and 10 Soles.

-For camping in Santa Rosa we paid 5 soles from the tent.
-In the price was included a shower.
-That the shower provided only cold water, but it was the best shower I’ve ever had.
-The water was not icy, and in view of the prevailing climate here, hot and very humid, it was perfect option.
+To camp in Santa Rosa, we paid 5 Soles.
+This included the prices of a shower and tent.
+Despite the shower only having cold water, it was the best shower I have ever had.
+The water was not icy, and with the prevailing climate here, hot and very humid – it was perfect option.

-To avoid the heat, which significantly impedes trekking and to complete the trip in three days, the second day we started quite early.
-We woke up at 4:30 in the morning, and we went in the way at 5:15 am.
-The first around 3 hours were quite hard – all the time up until the small village called Marampata.
-Extra effort compensated views.
+To avoid the heat, which significantly impedes the trekking and time to complete the trip in three days; we started the second day quite early.
+We woke up at 4:30 AM and were on our way by 5:15 AM.
+The first 3 hours were quite hard, as it was a steady upward climb to a small village called Marampata.
+However, this extra effort was compensated with breathtaking views.

-We walked almost in the clouds, which changed the direction every minute, disclosing spectacular views.
-In the village Marampata we stopped for a short rest and breakfast.
+We were practically walking in the clouds, which changed the direction every minute, disclosing spectacular views.
+In the village of Marampata, we stopped for a short rest and breakfast.

-In one of the shops we bought fruits and water and continued our journey.
-From the checkpoint, where the tourists have to pay entrance tickets to Choquequirao (37 soles) you can already see huge terraces built by the Incas.
-Due to the fact that this part of the route we defeated early in the morning, the clouds that stretched out over the entire complex of archaeological added to this place an extra dose of mystery.
+In one of the shops here, we bought fruits and water and continued our journey.
+From the checkpoint before Choquequirao, where tourists have to pay an entrance fee of 37 Soles, we could already see the huge terraces built by the Incas.
+Due to the fact that we conquered this route early in the morning, the clouds that stretched out over the entire complex added an extra dose of mystery.
 Something amazing.
-At the checkpoint, we found no one, so after the break for taking some photos, we continued the route.
-Ruins of Choquequirao appeared one hour later.
-In the middle of the road we came across a guard for whom we had to pay the 37 soles for entrance ticket.
+At the checkpoint, we found no one, so after stopping to take some photos, we continued the route.
+The ruins of Choquequirao appeared one hour later.

-We arrived to the ruins around 8:45 am.
+We arrived at the ruins around 8:45 AM.
 We had a few hours to explore this unique and beautiful place.
-We were a little tired but in the same time very happy.
-We had Choquequirao only for us.
-Amazing place, far away from everything.
-We felt like at the end of the world.
-The view from this place is wonderful.
-You can see some different valleys below and even snowy peaks around.
+We were a little tired but at the same time very happy.
+We had Choquequirao all to ourselves.
+It was an amazing place, far away from everything – and it felt like we were at the end of the world.
+The views from the site are wonderful.
+You can see different valleys below you and snowy peaks around you.

-Around 12:30 pm we started to come back to Santa Rosa, where we arrived around 4 pm.
-After short break we continued the trek down to the river – Playa Rosalina.
+At around 12:30 PM, we started to head back to Santa Rosa, where we arrived at around 4:00 PM.
+After a short break, we continued the trek down to the river – Playa Rosalina.
 Here we decided to stay for a night.
-After taking cold, fresh shower we prepared delicious food and went to sleep.
+After taking a cold, fresh shower; we prepared delicious food and went to sleep.
 We were quite tired, because the last 4 hours of the route were hard, especially for our knees.
-All the time down, down.

-The third day we started as early as the last two days.
-This time, we woke up at 4:00 am.
-Quick packing of our things, submission of tents and time to start trekking.
-Part of our team had a lot of problems after second day, especially muscles and knees made themselves felt.
-From Playa Rosalina we had uphill all the time, about 2 hours.
+On day three, we started as early as the last two days.
+We woke up at 4:00 AM, quickly packed up our things and started trekking.
+Part of our team faced a lot of problems after the second days, experiencing sore muscles and knees.
+From Playa Rosalina, we climbed uphill for 2 hours.

-The whole trek we ended around 11:00 am.
-I mean, at this time we were in a place called Curahuasi.
-Normally from this point, or rather from the house which is situated near this point, everyone wanders another 3 hours to the village of Cachora.
-But as I mentioned before, this part we overcame by car.
+The whole trek we ended around 11:00 AM, which was when we arrived at Curahuasi.
+Normally from the house which is situated near this point, everyone wanders for another 3 hours to the village of Cachor – but as I mentioned before, we overcame this part by car.

-In Cachora we had to catch a taxi to Curahuasi, What was not so easy.
-We had to wait for the first opportunity around 40 minutes.
-The next 15 minutes it took us haggling with the taxi driver for a convenient price.
-Fortunately, the taxi driver relented, and took us to the main road where we could catch a next taxi to the village Curahuasi, from where there was a bus to Cusco.
+In Cachora we had to catch a taxi to Curahuasi, which was not so easy.
+We had to wait 40 minutes to find a taxi and then spent 15 minutes haggling with the driver for a convenient price.
+Fortunately, the taxi driver relented, and took us to the main road where we could catch our next taxi to the village of Curahuasi, from where there was a bus to Cusco.

-That was a really great 3 days Choquequirao trek :-).
+It was a really great 3 days on the trek to Choquequirao :-).